Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

     - **Provide a namespace**: Type `SampleFunctionsApp`.
     - **Select setting from local.settings.json**: Hit Enter
     - **Select subscription**: Select the subscription you're using
-    - **Select an event hub namespace**: Choose the namespace created above
+    - **Select an event hub namespace**: Choose the eventhub namespace that begins with `adthol`
     - **Select an event hub**: Choose the event hub created above
     - **Select an event hub policy**: Choose `EHPolicy'
     - **When prompted for a storage account choose**: Skip for now
     - **Select how you would like to open your project**: Choose `Add to workspace`.
-1. Type the following code
+1. Replace the code in the function with the code sample below.

 ```C#
 using Microsoft.Azure.EventHubs;